-

 Your Label

-Robert Lang of New Brunswick, Canada sets the record time of 1:50:08 in a kayak.
-An overall top speed record which (as of this writing) still stands. -
+Robert Lang of New Brunswick, Canada finished the race in a kayak with a time of 1:50:08 which (as of this writing) remains the fastest time recorded in Kenduskeag Stream Canoe Race history. -

 April 21 2007